 It was only later as evidence began to emerge from satellite documents, video evidence, and released detainees, that China finally admitted that, it had, in an alarmingly short period of time and in the utmost secrecy, transported approximately 20% of its male Uighur population into camps, somewhere between 1 and 3 million people, crushing the economy while claiming that these schools were meant to revitalize the region.

 Their lies were immediately qualified.
-These “re-education” camps, whose existence had been explicitly denied only months prior, were labelled voluntary vocational facilities, vernacular eerily reminiscent of the Stalinist re-education gulags that were popular in the former Soviet Union.
+These “re-education” camps, whose existence had been explicitly denied only months prior, were labelled voluntary vocational facilities, vernacular eerily reminiscent of the Stalinist re-education gulags of the former Soviet Union.

 The initial fraudulent denials regarding their existence, followed by their qualifications, should make any rational observer seriously question the veracity of any subsequent Chinese statements, as well as take further pause to consider why they lied about the facilities initially, in what they intended to hide.